No Broad Laws

 - An employee’s injury or death that was proximately caused primarily by voluntary intoxication is ineligible for workers’ compensation.

-- Apply the Checklist of Impacting Issues for Employee Use of Marijuana provided by NDS for additional state laws and issues that can relate to and/or impact your operations regarding employee use of marijuana.
+- Apply the Checklist of Impacting Issues to Research provided by NDS for additional state laws and issues that can relate to and/or impact your operations regarding employee use of marijuana.